 Donna shook her head, and Riley wished he had never asked.
 Whatever was happening between Jack and Neil was something Donna didn’t need spilling over into her wedding day.
 Donna laid a gentle hand on Riley’s arm, and instinctively he pulled her closer for a hug.
 She smelled of sunshine and home, and peace flooded him at the scent.
 Dressed in a robe, she wasn’t in her wedding finery yet, and her hair was twisted up into a knot on the top of her head.
 When he stepped back, he didn’t think he had seen anyone more beautiful than the woman who had gifted the world with Jack Campbell.

 His job on this cool Valentine’s Day was to keep the peace.
 Although Jack and Neil had made some kind of unspoken promise not to fight, it didn’t mean that Riley’s hot-tempered husband wasn’t off somewhere releasing tension on some poor unsuspecting caterer.

 Both he and Donna turned to face a concerned Beth.
 Emily, her daughter, was gripping her hand tightly.
 Walking now and already with as much sass as her Uncle Jack, Emily was a breath of fresh air in the room.
 Donna immediately scooped her granddaughter up in her arms and squeezed her until she giggled uncontrollably.

 “Gramma, you coming?”

 Riley turned at Hayley’s words.
-His daughter’s voice was so familiar and gentle and he couldn’t stop the surge of love for the nine-year-old that had put herself in charge of getting Gramma ready for her wedding.
+His daughter’s voice was so familiar and gentle—he felt a surge of love for the nine-year-old who had put herself in charge of getting Gramma ready for her wedding.